 Like Nebraska’s new tourism slogan: Nebraska “It’s not for everyone,” maybe living in a large generational household isn’t for you; however before you decide check out these 3 Reasons why it makes cents.
 (Yes, I used cents instead of sense on purpose.)

 3 Important Reasons to consider a multigenerational family

 Are you feeling the pinch, you are not alone?
 Earlier I mentioned that 41% of young men in their mid 20’s earn $30,000 or less vs 25% in 1975.
 It’s not just students that are feeling the pinch, over 55% of parents have taken out student or parent loans to help pay for college.

 Multigenerational households mean multiple incomes contributing to; household costs such as utilities, mortgage, repairs, food, and other miscellaneous expenses.
 This lowers the cost for everyone.

 For example, if you’re paying $1,200 towards a mortgage, and 3 people are contributing, your share of that $1,200 is now only $400.
 It’s like paying for an Airbnb at the cost of a hotel, albeit an expensive hotel but you get the point.
 Split the rest of the expenses in the same manner, and everyone experiences the relief.
 Or consider taking the extra $800 you’re saving on the mortgage and put it towards paying it down faster!

-Some of you may be saying, “But I can’t stand my In-Laws, my Mom, etc. ….”
+Maybe you are saying, “But I can’t stand my In-Laws, my Mom, etc. ….”
 That is certainly a valid point.
 I had a tumultuous and rocky relationship with my In-laws.
 On the other hand, what if the reason we don’t have better relationships with our families is that we have the option to leave?
-If you had no choice, no options would we adapt, survive even thrive I bet that we would?
+If you had no choice, no options would you adapt, survive even thrive I’m betting that you would?

 What can a family give our children that childcare providers can’t?